rayowang/kind/site/content/docs/user/ingress.md

 EOF
 {{< /codeFromInline >}}

-If you want to run with multiple nodes you must ensure that your ingress-controller is deployed on the same node where you have configured the PortMapping, in this example you can use a [nodeSelector](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/) to specify the control-plane node name.
+If you want to run with multiple nodes, the built-in Ingress (since kind v0.9.0) will automatically use the configured PortMapping, no additional nodeSelector is required.

-{{< codeFromInline lang="yaml" >}}
-nodeSelector:
-  kubernetes.io/hostname: "kind-control-plane"
-{{< /codeFromInline >}}

 ### Ingress NGINX
+#### Optional
 {{< codeFromInline lang="bash" >}}
 kubectl apply -f {{< absURL "examples/ingress/deploy-ingress-nginx.yaml" >}}
 {{< /codeFromInline >}}